 Tufted Puffins return to nest on Haystack Rock each April, offering the most accessible place in the Pacific Northwest to see these colorful birds.
 The puffins have become something of a star in Cannon Beach and their annual return is a celebrated event.
 Spring is also a great time for observing other seabirds like the thousands of Common Murres that return to nest in crowded colonies, shoulder to shoulder on the bare top of near-shore rocks.
 Bring your binoculars and focus on Haystack Rock and Bird Rocks off Chapman Point in the north end of Cannon Beach for the most spectacular seabird displays.
 While you’re looking, you’ll also likely spot nesting cormorants, gulls, Pigeon Guillemots and Black Oystercatchers.

 Discover fun springtime events

 Plan to visit during an event weekend to truly immerse yourself in the creative culture of our little beach town.
-You can find out why Cannon Beach is known as one of the Top 100 Art Towns in America at the Spring Unveiling Arts Festival, dine on cuisine inspired by James Beard at the North Coast Culinary Fest or go for a beach cruise during the Cannon Beach Fat Bike Festival.
+You can rub elbows with best-selling authors during Get Lit at the Beach, find out why Cannon Beach is known as one of the Top 100 Art Towns in America at the Spring Unveiling Arts Festival, dine on cuisine inspired by James Beard at the North Coast Culinary Fest or go for a beach cruise during the Cannon Beach Fat Bike Festival.